Intel-Media-SDK/infrastructure/docs/packages.md

 sudo yum install cmake git
 sudo yum install libX11 libXext libXfixes libGL libGL-devel libX11-devel
 ```
-Analyze these packages in more detail:
+Purpose of these packages:
 `Development Tools` are mainly needed for compilers (such as gcc, g++) and other things which are useful for building the product.

 `cmake` and `git` are needed only on pre-build stage.

-`libX11 libXext libXfixes libGL libGL-devel libX11-devel` all these packages needed while building the product.
+`libX11 libXext libXfixes libGL libGL-devel libX11-devel` all these packages are needed while building the product.

 ### Tip
-In case if you have troubles with "recommended list of needed packages" you can try to use this a bit bigger list:
+Here is full list of needed packages (most of them are installed automatically as dependencies of anothers):
 ```bash
 sudo yum groupinstall "Development Tools" sudo yum install cmake autogen autoconf automake git